alahl1/GameHighlightProcessor/README.md

 Python3 should be pre-installed also python3 --version

+(3) Copy your AWS Account ID
+Once logged in to the AWS Management Console
+Click on your account name in the top right corner
+You will see your account ID
+Copy and save this somewhere safe because you will need to update codes in the labs later

-(3) AWS Permissions to create resources
+(4) AWS Permissions to create resources
 I'll provide steps to do this from the UI (AWS Console) and from the CLI (Command Line Interface)

 AWS Console